-- Recommend the actions that local partners should take over the next ten years in order to maximise the sustainability of the super-sparse rural communities in North Yorkshire.
+- Recommend the actions that local partners should take over the next ten, 20 and 30 years in order to maximise the sustainability of the super-sparse rural communities in North Yorkshire.

 - Improve the evidence base and arguments that will enable local partners to make the case successfully for increased government support to maximise the sustainability of the super-sparse rural communities in North Yorkshire.

-- The panel will be will be aided by a reference group of key stakeholders to include the leaders of the district councils in North Yorkshire, the 2 national park authorities in the county and North Yorkshire and East Riding Local Enterprise Partnership.
+- The panel is aided by a reference group of key stakeholders which includes the leaders of the district councils in North Yorkshire, the 2 national park authorities in the county and North Yorkshire and East Riding Local Enterprise Partnership.

 Our track record